Am I Financially Prepared to Retire? Signs You Might be Close

 Stress-Testing Your Plan Against the Unexpected

 We don’t know what tomorrow brings.
-That’s why every wise retiree checks their plan against unexpected storms:
+That’s why every wise retiree prepares their investment portfolio for volatility and uncertainty:

 Market downturns and bear markets